denten-books/plain-text/main.md

 @labelle_lexicon_2014, 63]): nonsensical sounds that nevertheless elicit an affective, mystical response, giving voice to ideas that are difficult to explain rationally.
-Poetry in the symbolic mode encodes meaning as inner sense: the elephant "stands for" memory, or the like. *Zaum* poetics instead evoke affect through external shape, as sound.
-Khlebnikov writes that "incantation, and beyonsense language are appeals 'over the head' of government straight to the population of feelings, a direct cry to the predawn of the soul [@khlebnikov_king_1990, 152]."
-Shklovsky explains *zaum* as "without words but with sound:
+Poetry in the symbolic mode encodes meaning as inner sense: the elephant "stands for" memory, or the like. *Zaum* poetics (beyond sense) instead evoke affect through external shape, as sound.
+Khlebnikov writes that "incantation and beyonsense language are appeals 'over the head' of government straight to the population of feelings, a direct cry to the predawn of the soul [@khlebnikov_king_1990, 152]."
+Shklovsky defines *zaum* as "without words but with sound:

 > Thought and speech cannot keep up with inspired experience, and